borgbase/docs.borgbase.com/faq/ssh.md

 ```

 ## Step 2 – Create Keypair
 As computers get faster, encryption needs to adjust.
 That's why the recommended key algorithm and key length has changed over the years.
-The recommended key generation setting[^1] [^2] is:
+The recommended key generation setting[^1] [^2] [^3] is:

 ```
-$ ssh-keygen -t ed25519 -a 100
+$ ssh-keygen -t ed25519
 ```

 This will generate an Ed25519 key, which is shorter and faster than a comparable RSA key.
 If you prefer to use the older RSA format or because you have an older OpenSSH version, you can also use: